 Thanks to the power of hashtags, Instagram users can quickly discover your tour business.
 You just have to use the right hashtags to show up in the right places.
 For example, if you offer a rugged outdoor excursion, it’s best to include hashtags related to adventure travel — like #livetoexplore or #adventureiscalling.

 But wait, you may be wondering, “what’s a hashtag?”
 So let me rewind a bit.
 A hashtag is a label used to organize content.
 Anyone who’s interested in a topic can click on one to find content on that topic.
-For successful use of hashtags in marketing, you should:
+For successful use of hashtags, you should:

-- Research suitable hashtags: Figure out your travel niche, and then look for hashtags that relate.
+- Research suitable hashtags: Figure out your travel niche, and then look for the best travel hashtags that relate.
 If you’re stuck, check out what travel influencers, industry leaders, and even your competitors use.

 - Use multiple hashtags: Some believe the sweet spot is 11 per post.
 But as long there’s more than one and less than thirty, you’re still expanding your reach.

-- Start a hashtag: It’s a good idea to learn how to create effective hashtags for your tour business.
+- Start a hashtag: It’s a good idea to learn how to create a hashtag for your business on Instagram.
 That way, a guest who posts about the experience can use that hashtag in their caption — so their followers can discover you, too!

 Keep in mind that hashtags don’t help to grab attention; they only give you that opportunity.
 So make sure your Instagram posts are captivating before you start hashtagging.